ethanNguyenUser/Knowledge/Sharpless Asymmetric Epoxdiation.md

 Negative (-) = kNuckle
 Positive (+) = Palm

-This was developed by Professor Hung Pham in grad school.
+This mnemonic was developed by Professor Hung Pham in grad school.